The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

-There are ten of these reefs, no names, just numbered 1 to 10.
+There are ten reefs; no names, just numbered 1 to 10.
 They are to the north and east of Cooktown.

 Cooktown, a town of about 2,000, is isolated, a five-hour bus ride from Cairns with one trip a day.

-They do not have the broad flat tops that barrier reefs are known.
+They do not have the broad flat tops that barrier reefs are known for.
 Some scientist classifies them as separate reef type.
 Breaks between the reefs are few and often present a strong current.

-It was these reefs that confounded Captain James Cook when he sailed to them.
+These reefs confounded Captain James Cook when he sailed to them.

 What makes these reefs so spectacular?

 For the diver, they are perfect.
-The rich nutrients brought from the deep trenches cause the coral life to grow to immense sizes.
+The rich nutrients from the deep trenches cause the coral life to grow immensely.

-It also brings pelagic species in to visit and feed.
-The outgoing current flushed away any sediment and waste built up from the vast marine life.
+It also brings pelagic species into visit and feed.
+The outgoing current flushed away sediment and waste from the vast marine life.
 The impact caused by humans is not apparent.